 * While the XB-58 was clearly seen at the outset as a delta-winged aircraft with four J79 engines and stores in a pod carried under the belly, little else was certain, and a wide range of different configurations were considered -- some with engines podded together, some with engines above and below the wing, and so on.

 One important design feature was soon added in the form of "area ruling", a concept devised by engineer Richard Whitcomb of the US National Advisory Committee for Aviation (NACA), the primary predecessor organization of the modern US National Aeronautics & Space Administration (NASA).
 Whitcomb's area ruling was based on the concept that an aircraft would have better supersonic performance if there were as little change as possible in its cross-sectional area along its length, ensuring that airflow didn't encounter abrupt transitions in its path along the aircraft.
-That meant that as the wing span increased, the fuselage diameter shrank, resulting in a "wasp-waist" or "Coke bottle" configuration that not only improved performance but generally improved an aircraft's appearance as well.
+That meant that as the wing span increased, the fuselage diameter shrank, resulting in a "wasp-waist" or "Coke bottle" configuration that not only improved performance, but usually improved an aircraft's appearance as well.

 However, the XB-58 design did not really begin to converge to a solution until the spring of 1953, after Convair had been bought out by General Dynamics (GD).
 The final design had a delta wing with a leading-edge sweep of 60 degrees and a trailing-edge sweep of 10 degrees, with slightly downturned wingtips.
 The four engines were fitted in individual nacelles slung under the wings, and a new GE T-171 (later M61) Vulcan six-barreled 20-millimeter Gatling-type cannon was fitted in the tail for defense.